GovTechSG/apex-signature-validator/README.md

 **Note**

 1. To to use the *Send Test Request* function, use one of the provided OS-appropriate scripts to open Google Chrome with web security disabled.
+This means running Google Chrome with the `--disable-web-security` and `--ignorcertificate-errors` flags.
 See [Sending test requests with the signature validator](#sending-test-requests-with-the-signature-validator) for more details.

 - `launch-chrome-macos.command`
 - `launch-chrome-windows.bat or launch-chrome-windows.lnk`

 2. Apex Signature Validator has been tested on Google Chrome, Firefox and Internet Explorer 11.